kimiwukimi/ajax_scraping_cleaning/README.md

 ### Step4: Parse and store into database
 - Major problem: unexpected fields might show up when parsing.
 	- Consequence:
-		- parsing rules might change when sees new fields that disrupts bs4 rules that you previous set.
+		- parsing rules might change when sees new fields that disrupts [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) rules that you previous set.
 	- Suggested solution:
 		1. The better way, in my opinion, would be spend more time browsing reviews pages and gather as much field in advance as possible.
-The less surprises, the easier to parse with bs4.
+The less surprises, the easier to parse with BeautifulSoup.
 		2. Then use absolute path more, instead of relative ones.

-- Could use NoSQL or SQL database to store data (including previous steps).
+- Could use [NoSQL](https://en.wikipedia.org/wiki/NoSQL) or SQLite database to store data (including previous steps).

-- Library used: BeautifulSoup, Regular Expression
 - [Example code](parse.py)

 ##  Possible Problems